telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 3. Content-Type

-It is used to send the requests in well defined JSON format.
+It is used to specify the MIME type of the request or response.
+Typically its value is `application/json` (for JSON MIME type) although some operations in the NGSIv2 API also allow `text/plain`.

-    curl ...
-'Content-Type: application/json'
+    curl ... -H 'Content-Type: application/json'

 This request will send data in well defined JSON format.

-Specifically, if the resulting URL after applying the template is malformed, then no notification is sent.

 [Top](#top)

 ## 4. Connection

- This Header is used by both requests and responses.
+ This header is used by both requests and responses.
- It is used as Control options for the current connection and list of hop-by-hop response fields.
+ Orion is not currently doing anything with this header (apart from checking if its value is `close` to print a log trace).

     Connection: Keep-Alive